Supporting Black business excellence

 - 2023 Business Leaders Outlook (reports + webinars)

 - Advancing Black Entrepreneurs: Rising to the challenge in uncertain times (webinar)

-- Advancing Black Entrepreneurs: Reclaim the future (webinar)
+- Advancing Black Entrepreneurs session 1: Reclaim the future (webinar)

 “C-suite and executive leaders are important to the success of any company initiative, and DEI is no different.
 Decision-makers need to understand why DEI matters from a business standpoint, then drive the strategy forward through their respective spheres of influence.”